AndrejOrsula/panda_ign_moveit2/README.md

 ![panda](panda/thumbnails/2.png)
 Collision geometry was remodelled to make it more realistic and improve performance, see [#3](https://github.com/AndrejOrsula/panda_ign/pull/3).

+The SDF description also contains estimated dynamic parameters, which are NOT based on real-life robot.

 ## Instructions

 ### ROS 2